Using 3D modelling to avoid ore dilution

 James Reid is the Director of our Asia-Pacific consulting services and a Principal Consultant with an extensive geophysical consulting background.
 He has extensive expertise in the planning and quantitative interpretation of electromagnetic and electrical methods, particularly the application of airborne electromagnetics to mineral and groundwater exploration.
 He has an MSc in geophysics from the University of Sydney and a PhD in geophysics from Macquarie University.
 James is based in Perth.

-Scott Napier is a Principal Geophysicist who brings general expertise in geophysical inversion, along with extensive borehole, ground, marine, and airborne EM interpretation and processing experience.
+Scott Napier is our Global Director, Consulting and a Principal Geophysicist who brings general expertise in geophysical inversion, along with extensive borehole, ground, marine, and airborne EM interpretation and processing experience.
 He has worked in Canada and internationally on oil and gas, uranium, and base metal exploration teams, with a track record of proven discovery.
 Scott has an MSc in geophysics from UBC.
 Scott is based in Vancouver.

 Latest news